kanaria69/Mainecoco/README.md

-## A butcher accidentally backed into his meat grinder and got a little behind in his work that day.
+## A girl once asked me what my heart desired, apparently blood, oxygen and neural messages were all wrong answers